google-deepmind/meltingpot/meltingpot/docs/substrates.md

     *   settings:
         -   `spriteSize`: Sprites will be squares of `spriteSize` X `spriteSize`.
-        -   `episodeLengthFrames` Terminate the episode after this many frames.
+        -   `maxEpisodeLengthFrames` Terminate the episode after this many frames.
 *   A configuration file (in Python)

 ![simulation objects and components](images/levels.png)